Menu

 • Rolling routine review by functional area.

-• Rolling routine review by functional area coupled with use of the “forensic test of the month” approach.
+• Rolling routine review by functional area coupled with using the “forensic test of the month” approach.

-• Work concentrated toward end of annual period.
+• Work concentrated toward the end of the annual period.

-• Work undertaken after the end of an annual period.
+• Work is undertaken after the end of an annual period.

 • Combination of the above.